Coffee in Xiang Khouang Province

 Phonsavanh, the provincial capital, is developing a small but growing coffee culture.
 Local spots like Cranky-T Cafe and Mueang Xieng Cafe, introduce visitors to regional brews.
-The province is accessible via roads linking neighbouring provinces and Vietnam, and an airport with daily flights to Vientiane.
+The province is accessible via roads linking neighbouring provinces and Vietnam, and the airport has daily flights to Vientiane.

-Xieng Khouang is home to approximately 250,000 people, including diverse ethnic groups such, as Lao Loum, Thai Phuan, Hmong, Khmu, and Tai Dam.
+Xiang Khouang is home to approximately 250,000 people, including ethnic groups such as Lao Loum, Thai Phuan, Hmong, Khmu, and Tai Dam.
 This cultural diversity enriches local farming and coffee cultivation efforts.

 Case Study – The Lone Buffalo Student Coffee Cooperative